Talk to a Georgia Family Law Attorney

-Before deciding whether you need a prenuptial agreement, learn more about exactly what they are.
+Talk to a Georgia family law attorney before deciding whether you need a Columbus, Georgia prenuptial or postnuptial agreement to learn more about exactly what they are.

 Community Property vs. Equitable Property in Georgia

-In some states, all marital property is considered community property, with the assumption that each spouse is entitled to 50% of marital property in the event of a divorce.
+In some states, all marital property is community property.
+In other words, the assumption that each spouse has an entitlement to 50% of marital property if a divorce occurs.
 Georgia is not a community property state.
-Georgia follows the equitable distribution rule, meaning that marital property is not necessarily distributed to each spouse equally.
+Georgia follows the equitable distribution rule.
+In short, marital property is not necessarily on an equal distribution to each spouse.
 Depending on the equities of each individual case, one party may receive a greater share of the marital property than the other.

-A Columbus, Georgia judge will consider many factors when determining the best way to divide marital property in a divorce case, including:
+A Columbus, Georgia judge will consider many factors when making a determination on the best way to divide marital property in a divorce case, which includes:

 - The contributions of each party, financial and non-financial, to the marriage.

 - The assets and liabilities of each party.